 - Wrongful death – the lawyers at our firm have successfully recovered more than $12 million in compensation for clients that have had wrongful death lawsuits

-If you believe you were injured in an accident caused by another person, corporation or entity, it is important to have your claim reviewed by a knowledgeable attorney.
+If you believe you were injured in an accident caused by another person, corporation or entity, it is important to seek legal help as soon as possible.
+A knowledgeable attorney at our firm can review your case with no cost or risk to you.
 He or she will help you determine if you have a case against the at-fault party that caused the accident.

-At Anderson Cummings, our personal injury lawyers in Fort Worth have a strong understanding of accidents caused by negligence.
+At Anderson & Cummings, our personal injury lawyers in Fort Worth have extensive knowledge of injuries resulting from negligence.
 We know what it takes to hold the at-fault party liable for your injuries.

 Texas Statute of Limitations for Personal Injury Lawsuits

-Although two years may seem like a long time, there are many reasons why two years can pass a lot faster than you think.
-Your attorney will need time to conduct a detailed investigation examine to build a strong case against the at-fault party.
+Although two years may seem like a long time, the time goes by a lot faster than you may realize.
+Your attorney will need time to conduct a detailed investigation into what happened.
+It also takes time to gather evidence and build a strong case against the at-fault party.
 In most cases, your attorney will need to wait until you complete your medical treatment to determine the full value of your claim.
 Investigating the accident can also take a significant amount of time.